First Time User? Enroll now.

 The treatment of NHL in childhood and adolescence has historically been based on the histologic subtype of the disease.
-A study by the Children's Cancer Group demonstrated that the outcome for lymphoblastic lymphoma was superior with longer acute lymphoblastic leukemia–like therapy, while nonlymphoblastic NHL (Burkitt lymphoma/leukemia) had superior outcome with short, intensive, pulsed therapy; the large cell lymphoma outcome was similar with either approach.
+A study by the Children's Cancer Group demonstrated that the outcomes for patients with lymphoblastic lymphoma were superior with longer acute lymphoblastic leukemia–like therapy, while patients with nonlymphoblastic NHL (Burkitt lymphoma/leukemia) had superior outcomes with short, intensive, pulsed therapy; the outcomes for patients with large cell lymphoma were similar with either approach.

-Outcomes for recurrent NHL in children and adolescents remain very poor, with the exception of anaplastic large cell lymphoma.[9,10,11,12,13] Patients or families who desire additional disease-directed therapy should consider entering trials of novel therapeutic approaches.
+Outcomes for children and adolescents with recurrent NHL remain very poor, with the exception of patients with anaplastic large cell lymphoma.[9,10,11,12,13,14] Patients or families who desire additional disease-directed therapy should consider entering trials of novel therapeutic approaches.
 Regardless of whether a decision is made to pursue disease-directed therapy at the time of progression, palliative care remains a central focus of management.
 This ensures that quality of life is maximized while attempting to reduce symptoms and stress related to the terminal illness.

 Table 3 describes the treatment options for newly diagnosed and recurrent childhood NHL.

-The most common potentially life-threatening clinical situations, seen most frequently in patients with lymphoblastic lymphoma and Burkitt or Burkitt-like lymphoma/leukemia, are the following:
+The most common potentially life-threatening clinical situations, seen most frequently in patients with lymphoblastic lymphoma and Burkitt lymphoma/leukemia, are the following:

 Patients with large mediastinal masses are at risk of tracheal compression, superior vena caval compression, large pleural and pericardial effusions, and right and left ventricular outflow compression.
 Thus, cardiac or respiratory arrest is a significant risk, particularly if the patient is placed in a supine position for procedures such as computed tomography (CT) scans or echocardiograms.